JUSdJust ask us.....

 Sound limiters are the bane of the musicians existence but where there’s a will there’s a way.
 In case you’re not familiar with sound limiters, they’re trip switches installed at venues that turn the power off when the volume reaches a certain level.

 It all depends on how low your sound limiter is set but most bands are able to deal with sound limiters by either using soft drum sticks or electronic drums.
-It does mean the volume will be lower than you’re used to so always make enquiries with your venue before booking up please let us know at the time of booking.
+It does mean the volume will be lower than you’re used to so always make enquiries with your venue before booking up and please let us know at the time of booking.

 What happens when the band isn't playing

-You may even prefer to make up your playlist for the evening and this is encouraged if you’re keen to have more control over the music between sets.
+You may even prefer to make up your IPAD playlist for the evening and this is encouraged if you’re keen to have more control over the music between sets.
 Alternatively we will play upbeat music during the break.

 We also recommend that you schedule your evening food to be served after the bands first set, it doesn’t matter how good the band is, people always think with their stomachs first and that could mean an empty dance floor!

 How do you keep playing the same songs fresh?